 Secret Santa of Kind Words

-Spread some holiday kindness around your classroom and school by having students draw names and make cards for their classmates, reading buddies or school staff.
+Spread some holiday kindness around your classroom and throughout your school by holding a Secret Santa of Kind Words.
+Have students draw names and make cards for their classmates, reading buddies or school staff.
 The smiles are priceless as students read the words of kindness in their cards.

 Over the years we’ve made them not only for classmates and reading buddies, but for our office, cafeteria, and custodial staffs too.